• Facebook

 Absolute Data Expiration in Cache

-NCache allows you to configure Absolute Expiration with your cache items.
-This will expire the items at the exact date and time specified by the client.
+Absolute Expiration in NCache ensures data consistency by invalidating cache items at a precise, client-defined date and time.
 Absolute Expiration can be specified on items that are required for a limited time in the cache.
 For example, a company announces a flash sale for 24 hours on certain products.
-These items can then be cached with an Absolute Expiration of 24 hours so they are expired from the cache as soon as the sale ends.
+These items can then be cached with an Absolute Expiration of 24 hours so they are removed from the cache as soon as the sale ends.

 Prerequisites